 The 381-gram or 13.5-ounce heft of our L/XL Altec sits roughly in the middle of the pack among helmets we tested.
 With its great ventilation, it feels light and airy on your head, and none of our testers had any complaints about the weight.
 Given its coverage and features, it sits just about where we would expect it to on the weight spectrum.
-The heaviest helmet we tested outweighs it by nearly 100 grams, while the lightest in our test beats it out by just around 40.
+The heaviest helmet we tested outweighs it by over 300 grams, while the lightest in our test beats it out by just around 40.
 Racers hunting for the most lightweight equipment might not be satisfied with the Altec's mid-pack standing, but we can't imagine anyone else having any complaints about what it provides for the weight.

 The Altec held up incredibly well to the wear and tear of our testing process.
 After months of test sessions, truck bed rides, and backpack transport, our test helmet came out more or less without a scratch.
 The finish on the polycarbonate outer shell doesn't scratch easily and barely shows a thing when it does.
 Additionally, we had no problems with straps fraying, harness breaking, or padding falling apart throughout our test process.